Philadelphia Labor Compliance

 1. Got to Reports > Labor Exceptions

-2. Select the Date Range and Location and click 'Get Report.'
+2. Select the Date Range and Location and click on 'Get Report.'

 Included in the report:

-- Employee who is owed the exception fee
+- Employees that are owed the exception fee

 - Date of the labor exception